TOP

 Bokisch Vineyards owner/grower/vintners Markus and Liz Bokisch showing off clusters of Albariño from two of their vineyards, now numbering over 2,500 acres in five of Lodi's appellations, reflecting tremendously successful growth as both a premium grape supplier (since the mid-1990s) and winery (established in 2001)

-R & G Schatz Farms and Peltier Winery owner Rod Schatz, a third generation Lodi grower and one of the region's most successful visionaries
+R & G Schatz Farms and Peltier Winery owner Rod Schatz, a third-generation Lodi grower and one of the region's most successful visionaries

 Ron Silva — whose family came to California among the first wave of Portuguese grape and dairy farming emigrants around 1910 — in his Alta Mesa-Lodi AVA vineyard and cattle ranch, called Silvaspoons Vineyards because nearly all the grapes he grows seem to reap medals (from silvers and golds to Best of Shows) for all the wineries that buy them

-The story of Rudy Maggio and his daughter Raquel Maggio-Casity, who own and operate Lodi's Oak Ridge Winery, is a familiar one: the Maggios arrived in California straight from Italy in 1906, and then during Prohibition became grape packers (like other Italian families, such as the Mondavis), and have been growing grapes in Lodi since 1928, through famine and feast, thick or thin
+The story of Rudy Maggio and his daughter Raquel Maggio-Casity, who own and operate Lodi's Oak Ridge Winery, is a familiar one: the Maggios arrived in California straight from Italy in 1906, and then during Prohibition became grape packers (like other Italian families, such as the Mondavis), and have been growing grapes in Lodi since 1928, through famine and feast, thick or thin.

-Just over three years ago Dr. Stephanie Bolton arrived from Georgia to take the reins as director of grower relations, education and sustainable winegrowing for the Lodi Winegrape Commission; and she has been so successful that Lodi growers have been threatening to marry her into a local family so that she gets "stuck in Lodi" forever
+Just over three years ago Dr. Stephanie Bolton arrived from Georgia to take the reins as director of grower relations, education, and sustainable winegrowing for the Lodi Winegrape Commission; and she has been so successful that Lodi growers have been threatening to marry her into a local family so that she gets "stuck in Lodi" forever

-Scott Kirkpatrick — one of several new, Napa based, "cool kid" winemakers drawn to Lodi for the region's phenomenal range of grapes — specializes exclusively in Petite Sirah bottled under his Mountain Tides label, such as one grown by the Anaya family at Viñedos Aurora Vineyard, where Kirkpatrick is depicted in this photo
+Scott Kirkpatrick — one of several new, Napa-based, "cool kid" winemakers drawn to Lodi for the region's phenomenal range of grapes — specializes exclusively in Petite Sirah bottled under his Mountain Tides label, such as one grown by the Anaya family at Viñedos Aurora Vineyard, where Kirkpatrick is depicted in this photo

 Ah, the romance (in reality, the drudgery) of the endless days of harvest: Acquiesce owner/grower/winemaker Sue Tipton who personally processes each and every grape among the 63-plus TONS of fruit harvested each year in her acclaimed estate

-2019 ancient vine Jessie's Grove Carignan packed up for renowned Turley Wine Cellars winemaker Tegan Passalacqua, who became so enamored by Lodi grapes that six years ago he purchased his own ancient vine Lodi Zinfandel block (Kirschenmann Vineyard, planted in 1915), and soon after an old house and quonset hut building in the little town of Victor where he intends to establish his own brand of wines (called Sandlands)
+2019 ancient vine Jessie's Grove Carignan packed up for renowned Turley Wine Cellars winemaker Tegan Passalacqua, who became so enamored by Lodi grapes that six years ago he purchased his own ancient vine Lodi Zinfandel block (Kirschenmann Vineyard, planted in 1915), and soon after an old house and Quonset hut building in the little town of Victor where he intends to establish his own brand of wines (called Sandlands)

 Spenker Winery's Sarah Spenker pours Zinfandel grown by her father Chuck Spenker, with sister Kate preparing samples of farmstead goat cheese crafted by her winemaker/mother Bettyann Spenker (not in photo) for the family's Spenker Family Winery & Artisan Creamery, located on the west side of Lodi along N. DeVries Rd.

-Klinker Brick Winery owner/grower Steve Felten with his daughter Farrah Felten Jolley, who markets the family's high profile wines across the entire U.S., contributing enormously to the positive reputation of "Lodi" in general
+Klinker Brick Winery owner/grower Steve Felten with his daughter Farrah Felten Jolley, who markets the family's high-profile wines across the entire U.S., contributing enormously to the positive reputation of "Lodi" in general

-Heritage Oak Winery's Tom and Carmela Hoffman, who returned from South America some 40 years ago to take over the Hoffmans' 186-acre riverside property, thus extending a family legacy in Lodi dating back to 1868
+Heritage Oak Winery's Tom and Carmela Hoffman, returned from South America some 40 years ago to take over the Hoffmans' 186-acre riverside property, thus extending a family legacy in Lodi dating back to 1868

 LVVR Sparkling Cellars owner/winemaker Eric Donaldson, who recently set down roots in Lodi and turned his curiosity with classic champagne style winemaking into an acclaimed independent winery business